digitalrightswatch/digitalrightswatch.org.au/content/blog/2017-09-15-intelligence-sharing-a-threat-to-democracy-privacy-and-human-rights-organisations-launch-international-campaign.md

 <span style="font-weight: 400;">Benedict Coyne, President, Australian Lawyers for Human Rights, said:</span>

 <p style="padding-left: 30px;">
-  <span style="font-weight: 400;">“In the light of the legislation that the Australian Federal Government has passed requiring retention of Australians’ personal data, it is particularly important that Australians are informed about what is being done with that data, and how their privacy rights are being eroded without any public scrutiny.”</span>
+  <span style="font-weight: 400;">"In the light of the legislation that the Australian Federal Government has passed requiring retention of Australians' personal data, it is particularly important that Australians are informed about what is being done with that data, and how their privacy rights are being eroded without any public scrutiny."</span>
 </p>